stonecharioteer/blog/source/resume/resume.rst

   OKRs in line with the organization's goals.
 * Worked on building an inhouse **LLM** that uses Solidity audit data to provide customers with a bot that can assist them in self-audits.
+  This used Llama 3.1 and stored the training data on Chroma DB.
 * Created dashboards and metric collectors for EVM wallets to track balances and alert cross-chain contract creators when the balance is below the threshold.